fedepaol/hugoblog/content/posts/xdp-ate-my-packets-and-how-I-debugged-it.md

 @redir_errno[6]: 2
 ```

-So, now we know the error code is -6!
+So, now we know **the error code value is -6**!
 Brilliant!
 But... where that -6 comes from?

-**It's time to look under the hood**: the tracepoint name is xdp_bulk_tx, which means that [somewhere in
+**It's time to look under the hood**: the tracepoint name is `xdp_bulk_tx`, which means that [somewhere in
 the kernel](https://github.com/torvalds/linux/blob/0bb80ecc33a8fb5a682236443c1e740d5c917d1d/drivers/net/veth.c#L567) there is a
 `trace_xdp_bulk_tx(rq->dev, sent, drops, err);` invocation that reports the error.

 In my case it was clear that the `-6` I was getting was related to `-ENXIO` (here)[https://github.com/torvalds/linux/blob/0bb80ecc33a8fb5a682236443c1e740d5c917d1d/drivers/net/veth.c#L486], which is doc-commented as `/* No such device or address */`.

-I lack too much context in order to understand the particular scenario in which that error was returned, but [this comment](https://github.com/torvalds/linux/blob/0bb80ecc33a8fb5a682236443c1e740d5c917d1d/drivers/net/veth.c#L501) revealed itself to be another breadcrumb to the truth:
+I lack a lot of context in order to understand the particular scenario in which that error was returned, but [this comment](https://github.com/torvalds/linux/blob/0bb80ecc33a8fb5a682236443c1e740d5c917d1d/drivers/net/veth.c#L501) revealed itself to be another breadcrumb to the truth:

 ```C
 	/* The napi pointer is set if NAPI is enabled, which ensures that